Article

 Mint sign-up process

-Track where the money goes in your money-saving budget app
+Track money in your money-saving budget app

 After users have connected their bank accounts, the app can automatically track the income.
 But as for spending, there still can be some non-trackable transactions when people pay in cash or use unlinked bank accounts.